statgen/SLURM-examples/README.md

 1. *My job is close to its time limit.
 How can I extend it?*
 Run `scontrol update jobid=<job id> TimeLimit=<days>-<hours>:<minutes>`.
 New time limit must be greater than the current!
 Otherwise, SLURM will cancel your job immediately.
 If you don't have permission to run this command, then contact the administrator (in this case, please, do this at least one day before the time limit expires).

+2. *What are these terms?*
+    - node = machine = computer
+    - number of threads ≈ number of cores ≈ number of cpus